Participating in Harvest Opportunities

 Heritage Orchard Cover Crop

 Various plants can be found below the canopy of the trees in the Heritage Orchard.
 The space below the tree canopy is also referred to as the understory.
 These plants in the understory are a cover crop that has been intentionally planted to support the health of the Heritage Orchard.
 The use of cover crops in orchards is very common, dating back to the Roman Empire.
 Cover crops eliminate the need for annual discing, prevent soil erosion, regulate moisture, attract pollinators, and provide natural weed and pest management.
-Additionally, the cover crop helps feeds nutrients into the soil, encouraging a healthy microbiology in the soil that helps the Heritage Orchard trees stay healthy and withstand stress throughout the year.
+Additionally, the cover crop helps feed nutrients into the soil, encouraging a healthy microbiology in the soil that helps the Heritage Orchard trees stay healthy and withstand stress throughout the year.